What to expect in pelvic floor physical therapy

 Other related conditions

-• Bowel and bladder issues during activities like lifting, running, etc.
+Bowel and bladder issues during activities such as lifting, running, etc.

 Who can benefit from pelvic floor physical therapy

-When we dive deep into who can benefit from pelvic floor physical therapy...
-I mean, you can take a look above at that list of diagnoses and likely come to the conclusion that "everyone" can benefit from pelvic floor therapy at one point or another.
+When we dive deep into who can benefit from pelvic floor physical therapy...you can take a look above at that list of diagnoses and likely come to the conclusion that everyone can benefit from pelvic floor therapy at one point or another.

-At my private pay pelvic health practice in Durham, NC, I support women finally get relief from the pelvic concerns mentioned above as a pelvic floor physical therapist.
+At my private pay pelvic health practice in Durham, NC, as a Pelvic Floor Physical Therapist, I support women so that they can finally get relief from the pelvic concerns mentioned above.

-I also want to make sure that I mention that you don't have to have had a baby to see a pelvic floor PT.
-I know that it's a common question I get, so I want you to know that even if you haven't been pregnant, you can be affected by pelvic symptoms and could have some involvement of the pelvic region as it relates to something orthopedic/joint related you're going through.
+I also want to make sure that I mention you don't have to have had a baby to see a Pelvic Floor PT.
+It's a common question I get, so I want you to know that even if you haven't been pregnant, you can be affected by pelvic symptoms and could have some involvement of the pelvic region as it relates to something orthopedic/joint related you're going through.

 What to expect on the pelvic health consult call

-I offer a free consult call for all new patients should you choose to want to learn more about me, the practice, and whether or not we're a good fit for each other.
+I offer a free consult call for all new patients should you want to learn more about me, my practice, and whether or not we're a good fit for each other.
 By starting with a consult call, you're able to ask any and all questions you have, we can go through your goals and expectations, and then we'll decide what the next step is, together.

-Pelvic consult calls are all done over the phone, so you don't need to worry about commuting to the clinic for a quick appointment.
+Pelvic consult calls are all done over the phone, so you don't need to worry about coming to the clinic for a quick appointment.

 The first appointment: What to expect

 During our first official appointment together, we'll start with an extensive medical history and interview.
-I'll ask lots of questions that will help me put together each piece of your story so we have a super clear idea about what's going on.
+I'll ask lots of questions that will help me put together each piece of your story so that we have a very clear idea about what's going on to cause your symptoms.

 Every piece of your story matters.